Everything you need to know about giving birth at the RVI

 Pain relief options for delivery suite/labour ward

-Hopefully this blog post has given you a really clear understanding and insight into exactly what to expect when you give birth at the RVI in Newcastle and what all of your options are for your birth.
+Hopefully this blog post has given you a really clear understanding and insight into exactly what to expect when you choose to give birth at the RVI and what all of your options are for your birth.

-As well considering the facilities which are available, it’s also really important to take into account your own personal circumstances, health and also what you value as important for your birth.
+As well considering the facilities which are available, it’s also really important to take into account your own personal circumstances and also what you value as important when deciding where to give birth.

 Did you find this blog post helpful?
 Is there anything else you would like to know?